MaayonThayaparan/To-Do-List--React-/README.md

 ### Installation
 - Download Node.JS and NPM: https://nodejs.org/en/download
 - Download project from GitHub
-- Open project folder in VSCode
 - Open a new terminal (Terminal --> New Terminal)
 - Ensure you are in the project folder
 - Run the following command to install all the packages that are required for running the server (without start and end quotes):
   "npm install --save -s react react-dom react-scripts web-vitals"

 ### Executing the Program
-- Open project folder in VSCode
 - Open a new terminal (Terminal --> New Termainl)
+- Navigate to project folder
 - Start the server using the below command in the terminal (without start and end quotes):
   "npm start"
 - This will launch the webiste.
 You can do the following: